nghin/vacsf.org.mm/src/_posts/articles/2017-08-24-Putting-Off-Of-The-Body-Of-The-Flesh.md

 The Coram Deo projects something completely different.
 It tells us to engage in morbid introspection, to take our eyes off of Christ and focus on ourselves and the enemy of our souls.
 It tells us to go back to the desert as there are formidable giants in the promised land.
 It tells us that now is NOT the acceptable time, now is NOT the day of salvation (2 Corinthians 6:2).

 Don't believe in the Coram Deo, but believe in Colossians 2:11-12.
 Take it at its face value.
-There is now no longer a bronze snake, but there is Christ who sits on the right hand of God to plead your case that you are innocent&mdash;despite numerous snake bites.
+There is now no longer a bronze snake, but there is Christ who sits on the right hand of God to plead your case that you are perfect&mdash;despite numerous snake bites.
+Your were buried with Christ and now alive with Him in the newness of life.
+It's done.
+It's finished.

 {% include bible-study/bible-study-footer %}